In an earlier article, I wrote about the potato diet or potato hack and why it works.

 Here Is How I Prepared The Potatoes

 You want to eat only potatoes because they are very filling.
-Actually boiled potatoes is ranked number 1 as the most filling food.
+Actually boiled potatoes are ranked number 1 as the most filling food.

 However, the trick to preparing the potatoes for this diet is to first either boil or bake them (or any other way that doesn’t add calories) and then let them cool down for many hours before eating.